Information for high school counselors, college advisers, Community-Based Organization, educators and independent counselors

 - College Admissions 101: Students are offered an overview of the college admissions process, affordability, terminology and requirements.
 We include tips for understanding college search and application portals while we introduce students to the college search process and the components of a college application.

 - Telling Your Story: Students who are ready to begin their admission application learn how to use their experiences and interests to tell their personal story in their application.
-We explain how universities like St. Mary’s are embracing a test-free admission policy, and what holistic college admission is all about.

 Partner With Us

-St. Mary’s is Test-Free for Freshmen Admission
+St. Mary’s is Test-Free for Fall 2023 Freshmen Admission

 Aug.
 1 – Applications are available online

 Oct.
 1 – Free Application for Federal Student Aid (FAFSA) available online

 March 1 – Priority application date for admission and general merit scholarships, FAFSA submission priority date